Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Fact: Because the sternum looks a lot like a sword, the names of its parts were derived from ancient words that are related to swords.
 Manubrium (from Latin word manus) means "the handle," Gladiolus (from Latin word gladius) means "the sword," and Xiphoid (from Greek word xiphos) means "sword-shaped."

 Though considerably small compared to major bones in the skeletal system, the sternum serves a function that is crucial for the protection of vital organs in the chest cavity.
 As part of the rib cage, it protects the lungs, major blood vessels, and the heart.
 It acts as a shield against injury from trauma to these parts.
 It also protects parts of the stomach, kidneys, spleen, pancreas, and liver.

 Because of this, it’s important to be concerned when pain is felt in the chest area as it may be due to a bruised breastbone.
 If left untreated, it can lead to a weakening of this part and may increase the chance of trauma to vital organs that are necessary for the normal functioning of the body.

 To properly determine bruising of the sternum, it’s important to know what causes it.

 Causes: Why Bruising of the Sternum Occurs

 The sternum cannot be easily bruised considering its location in the body.
 Accidents that can cause bruising of the breastbone are rare.
 This means that there has to be a deliberate move to hurt this part of the body to cause its bruising.
-This move has such a forceful impact that its effect can be felt beyond the muscles that covers and protects the rib cage, thus causing a bruise.
+This move has such a forceful impact that its effect can be felt beyond the muscles that cover and protect the rib cage, thus causing a bruise.
 Because of this, a bruised sternum is also sometimes called a sternum contusion.

 Here are the most common sources of forceful impacts that can cause a sternum contusion.
 These activities or incidences can increase the risk of bruising the sternum.